QASphere MCP server

 Stats

-QA Sphere MCP Server is an integration tool that enables Large Language Models (LLMs) to interact directly with QA Sphere test cases.
-This server implements the Model Context Protocol (MCP) standard to let you discover, summarize, and chat about test cases within AI-powered development environments.
+The QA Sphere MCP Server allows Large Language Models to interact directly with QA Sphere test cases, enabling discovery, summarization, and conversation about test cases within AI-powered development environments that support Model Context Protocol.

 Prerequisites